El Rancho Merlita History

-Listen carefully as night falls at Rancho Merlita, and perhaps you can hear the faint echoes of its happy days in the 1950s and 60s, when it was cosmetic queen Merle Norman’s desert getaway.
+Listen carefully as the Tucson night falls at The Inns at El Rancho Merlita, and perhaps you can hear the faint echoes of its happy days in the 1950s and 60s, when it was cosmetic queen Merle Norman’s desert getaway.
 Inside the vast living room, where dramatic chiseled-pine beams radiate from the pink-tinted fireplace of locally mined rhyolite, there is the soft slap of cards in an endless bridge game, the clink of glasses, the low murmurs of conversation.
 Outside, young adult guests shriek happily in the dusk as they splash in the swimming pool, run through sprinklers, and lounge under the trees.

 Surely, if the wind is right, you can catch a whiff of barbecue sizzling in the big brick pit down by Robb Wash.
 Chefs flown in from Los Angeles labor to provide meals for a crowd of 100 or more guests.
 “I have such fond memories,” says Pat Arndt, a third-generation Merle Norman Cosmetics employee who enjoyed long ranch weekends during the two decades Norman presided over the property.
 “It was a real vacation, all expenses paid.
 We’d come back and rave about it for months.”